chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``tracer diffusivity inside`` parameter represents the desired diffusivity inside of the solid.

-* The ``tracer diffusivity outside`` parameter represents the desired diffusivity outside (or at the edge) of the solid.
+* The ``tracer diffusivity outside`` parameter represents the desired diffusivity outside of the solid.

 * The ``thickness`` parameter represents thickness of the applied :math:`\tanh` function.